Jonatlop07/AppointmentsChallenge/README.md

 -   To execute the ELT and see the top 5 appointments retrieved by the ELT in json format, run the following command:

-`docker exec etl python /app/appointments_elt.py --use-cache --cache-data`
+`docker exec elt python /app/appointments_elt.py --use-cache --cache-data`

 -   The parameters of the script are: